richardschoen/howtostuff/pythonwebgitvieweribmi.md

 # Installing Python Web Based Git Repository Viewer
 Klaus is a Python based git repository viewer for viewing local file system repositories.

-For this use-case we will be viewing repository source changes stored in the IBM IFS file system that may have been committed ny **iForGit IBM i Git Client** Users (http://www.mobigogo.net/files/docs/iforgit).
-However any git repository can be viewed if listed in the runtime configuration.
+For this use-case we will be viewing repository source changes stored in the IBM IFS file system that may have been committed by **iForGit IBM i Git Client** users. (http://www.mobigogo.net/files/docs/iforgit) However any IFS based git repository can be viewed from a browser if listed in the runtime configuration.

 Slogan from the Github site:
 **klaus: a simple, easy-to-set-up Git web viewer that Just Works**